Physiotherapist Oakville: How and when to ice and injury.

 So to repeat the instructions: First and foremost is wrap the ice pack up then put directly over the area of pain.
 Leave on for 20 minutes only.
 Take it off and put it back in the freezer for 20 minutes.
 Then apply it to the painful area once again for 20 minutes.
 You can repeat several times a day.

 If your pain and swelling does not decrease from this routine make sure you see a medical professional right away.
+Our Oakville physiotherapy clinic is open 6 days a week.
+We can directly bill most insurance companies too.

 If you or a family member need immediate treatment for pain or injury please call us right away to schedule an appointment 905-827-3593.